Incredible Couturiers GivenchyJanuary 9, 2015

 Ready to wear and a shirt dress

-In the late sixties he would work on a new line for gentleman’s wear and go on to create new accessory lines including upholstery, jewellery and tableware.
+In the late sixties Hubert Givenchy would work on a new line for gentleman’s wear and go on to create new accessory lines including upholstery, jewellery and tableware.

 Count Hubert James Marcel Taffin de Givenchy or Hubert Givenchy as he was known would leave the fashion house he’d created back in the early fifties leaving a legacy of creative genius that had seen him dress Hepburn, Jacqueline Kennedy and Lauren Bacall, and create styles that would last long after he’d left.